How to write a history book, Barry Fox, ghostwriter

 2. Narrow your topic

-You already know which historical era, person, or theme you’d like to write about.
+You know which historical era, person, or theme you’d like to write about.
 The trick is to narrow your focus and decide what, specifically, to write about.
 Even 800-page biographies must narrow the topic to some extent, to prevent the book from becoming an impenetrable morass of names, dates, places, ideas, and arguments.

 Developing your theme, which is the subject of Step #5, will help you narrow your topic.